 Please note that hotels are NOT included in the basic option

 Here is the information for the "two-star" hotel we are using this year:

-- Everest Glacier School: 8 April or 22 April.
+- Everest Glacier School: 10 October or 1November

-- Everest Base Camp Trek Nepal (and optional Island Peak): 8 April or 22 April.
+- Everest Base Camp Trek Nepal (and optional Island Peak): 10 October or 1November

 11) Please don’t plan on leaving before the last day of our itinerary.
 We need you to stay until the last day of the expedition.
 Please note that you cannot leave before the end date of the trip unless you have the leaders permission.
 Below I have noted the dates for your return flight home at the end of each expedition.
 Of course its fine if you want to stay on after the expedition ends and there are lots of fun things to do in Nepal like wild game viewing safaris, rafting, visit lakeside in Pokhara, etcetera.